hmc-csm-clinic23/qualcomm-hmc-workflow/Quantization_Scripts/README.md

     This generates a DLC file named `distilbert-uncased-cached.dlc` in the `frozen_models` folder.

 ## Other files
-- `models_to_export/check_onnx.py` is a simple script that checks whether a given ONNX model can be loaded, and prints the input and output names of the model.
+- `scripts/check_onnx.py` is a simple script that checks whether a given ONNX model can be loaded, and prints the input and output names of the model.
--
+- `scripts/aimet.sh` is a bash script for AIMET, which we started using for quantization but did not finish.